-Welcome to part 2 of Jenkins Post-build Plugin development tutorial.
+Welcome to part 2 of the Jenkins post-build plugin development tutorial.
 This post talks in detail about the plugin project entities and their interactions with each other.
-To brush up on the previous post, please visit Jenkins Post-build Plugin Part 1.
+To brush up on the previous post, please visit Jenkins post-build plugin - part 1.

 This is the first part of a two-part tutorial series to develop a Jenkins plugin (specifically, Jenkins post-build plugin).
 Jenkins is a very popular continuous-integration tool and with the small amount of (scattered) information present out there, it is really hard for a beginner to dive in this amazing area of extending it - Plugins!

 One of our highest priorities at Mist.io is to never break production.
 Our users depend on it to manage and monitor their servers and we depend on them.
 At the same time, we need to move fast with development and deliver updates as soon as possible.
 We want to be able to easily deploy several times per day.

 As we describe our release frequencies with "times per day" instead of "times per year", clunky performance testing solutions that require interaction or supervising no longer fit in the deployment pipeline.
 In Email & Apps, our latest and greatest code commits are hammered to their limits to enforce strict standards of performance.